-- UpdraftPlus: This plugin allows you to choose where you store your files: with your FTP, on an online drive, on the Cloud, or your servers.
+- UpdraftPlus: This plugin allows you to choose where you store your files: with your FTP, on an online drive, on the Cloud, or on your servers.
 It will also show the web-server disk space and allows for restoration within five seconds.

 - WP Time Capsule: This plugin is similar to BlogVault, but you can control it from the WordPress dashboard.
 You also have to provide your storage options.
-It has on-demand backup and real-time backups when a new order occurs.
+It has on-demand backups and real-time backups when a new order occurs.
 The interface is very user-friendly and easy to use.

 Bright Vessel has a team of trained professionals ready to help you manage your website and WooCommerce store.
 You can reach us via our website to learn more about how the proper backups and marketing strategies give your business the edge it needs to succeed.